Ghana Oil Company

-Ghana Oil Company, known as GOIL, is a state-owned Ghanaian oil and gas marketing company, formed on 14 June 1960.
+GOIL PLC formerly known as GOIL Company Limited (GOIL) and Ghana Oil Company and also known as GOIL, is a state-owned Ghanaian oil and gas marketing company, formed on 14 June 1960.
 Currently it holds the place of Ghana's top oil marketing company, and is the only indigenous owned petroleum marketing company in Ghana.

 History

 Founding

-Founded in 1960, GOIL began as a private enterprise named AGIP Ghana Company Limited, with major shareholders AGIP SPA of Italy and SNAM S.P.A.
-It was initially founded as a company that would produce fossil fuel products such as fuel, propane and butane, asphalt, and lubricants.
+Founded in 1960, GOIL began as a private enterprise named AGIP Ghana Company Limited, with major shareholders being AGIP SPA of Italy and SNAM S.P.A.
+It took over from the marketing outfit of AGIP PETROLI, a subsidiary that was established in Ghana in 1960.
+It was initially founded as a company producing fossil fuel products such as fuel, propane and butane, asphalt, and lubricants.
 In 1968 SNAM S.P.A. transferred its shares to Hydrocarbons International Holdings.
-In 1976, the name was changed from AGIP Ghana Company Limited to Ghana Oil Company.
+In 1974, the Government of Ghana acquired 100 percent shares and the name was changed from AGIP Ghana Company Limited to Ghana Oil Company Limited.

+Again, in 2019, the company changed its name to GOIL Company Limited and later to GOIL PLC, to represent its growth and expansion works in the petroleum sector and other industries.

 Ownership

 In 1974 Ghana bought AGIP SPA's and Hydrocarbons International Holdings’ shares.
 In 2007 GOIL's board approved becoming a public company, making the company a state-owned enterprise (SOE).
-The state currently owns 51% of GOIL's shares.
+The shareholding structure of GOIL PLC is as follows: Government of Ghana currently owns 34.23%, Social Security and National Insurance Trust (SSNIT) owns 25%, Bulk Oil Storage And Transportation Co Ltd (BOST) owns 20.03% and other private investors own 20.74% of its shares.
 These shares are held through Social Security and National Insurance Trust (SSNIT), an agency charged with Ghana's pension system.
 The SSNIT holds these shares because it has an interest in major aspects of Ghana's economy because it needs sectors to do well in order to insure pensions.

 2010–2012 rebranding

 Due to deregulation efforts in 2005 among downstream petroleum companies, GOIL began to lose its market dominance.
-In order to address the revenue losses from increased competition, the company embarked on a rebranding strategy that included a new logo and a new slogan of "energy with a smile."
-The new logo is meant to represent movement, energy, life, and growth.
+The method the company employed to address the revenue losses from increased competition was to embark on a rebranding strategy that included a new logo and a new slogan of "energy with a smile."
+The new logo expresses the positive flow of energy to represent movement, energy, life, warmth, harmony, organic and growth.
 They also completed ISO certification, giving both customers and shareholders more confidence in GOIL's products.
 More service stations were added as part of the initiative.
 Efforts are still being made to further improve customer satisfaction, increased shareholder value.
 The rebranding has overall been considered successful, and has kept GOIL as the country's top petroleum marketer.